kiraoyd/tuberTrader/README.md

+# 5/5/2023 - ripping out typeORM and replacing with MikroORM
 # BIG DISCLAIMER: This project is still not up and running fully from Docker.
 You are
 welcome to give it a try in Docker, but so far the build has been failing for the backend